(please note that I have presented Autoimmunity Seperately on another page). (See link bottom of this page)

 Diet changes are often tried by people in attempts to stop what is presumed to be a food allergy.
 Also, people often try changing their laundry detergents, shampoos, soaps etc. While food and other allergies can cause hive outbreaks in some people, it is important to note that outbreaks often and do occur on their own, idiopathically, spontaneously, and for no obvious reason, with no connection to food or other allergy.
 The fact that all autoimmune diseases are intermittent and idiopathic, can fool people into thinking that it is caused by an allergy to food or product.

 People with these chronic conditions, often feel they need to be in control in order to help themselves.
 They try alternative treatments, add supplements to their diet, abstain from certain foods, without having any scientific proof that they have indeed an allergy, or that their blood specs prove to be deficient of certain essential nutrients.
+This creates the placebo effect, which is a very real psychological phenonoma.
+Excellent article on autoimmunity in "layman's" terms)

 http://www.aarda.org/common_thread_art.html